JsBergbau/MiTemperature2/README.md

                         Optimize for writing data to influxdb,1 timestamp optimization, 2 integer optimization

+ATC mode related arguments:
+  --atc, -a             Read the data of devices with custom ATC firmware
+                        flashed
+  --watchdogtimer X, -wdt X
+                        Re-enable scanning after not receiving any BLE packet after X seconds --devicelistfile DEVICELISTFILE, -df DEVICELISTFILE
+                        Specify a device list file giving further details to devices
+  --onlydevicelist, -odl
+                        Only read devices which are in the device list file

 ```

 Note: When using rounding option you could see 0.1 degress more in the script output than shown on the display.
 Obviously the LYWSD03MMC just truncates the second decimal place.